JoelStansbury/os6025_project/README.md

     - `git commit` to commit the changes to your local copy of the repo
     - `git push` to send your changes to the repo that is available online (i.e. https://github.com/JoelStansbury/os6025_project)
     - `git pull` to retreive any changes made by others
     - We all have local copies of the repo and git is useful because we can revert to any state at any point, so mistakes are not the end of the world.
-Just try to get a basic understanding of a command before you execute it
+Just try to get a basic understanding of a command before you execute it to avoid the cleanup which can be time consuming.